-3. When clients are terminated from HCBS-CMHS for reasons not related to me eligibility requirements at Section 8.509.31(C), the case manager shall follow the procedures below:
+- 3. When clients are terminated from HCBS-CMHS for reasons not related to me eligibility requirements at Section 8.509.31(C), the case manager shall follow the procedures below: - a.
+Death b.
+Moved out of State

-a.
-Death

 Clients who die shall be terminated from the HCBS-CMHS program, effective upon the day after the date of death.